Part V

 Divergent Thinking & Creativity

-Common in ADHD/Dyslexia
+Common in ADHD and Dyslexia

 This is the capacity to make leaps where others see walls.